christiannielsen98/DVML-P7/Code/CompetencyQuestions/EKG_CQ.md

 ## Yago
-Yago does not contain population data.
+**Yago does not contain population data.**

-# CQ: How many cities are in state of California?
+# CQ 2: How many cities are in state of California?

 ## Wikidata
+Explanation of Q and P codes:
-P31 = instance of
+- P31: instance of
-P279 = subclass of
+- P279: subclass of
-Q1093829 = city in the United States
+- Q1093829: city in the United States
-Q4946305 = borough in the United States
+- Q4946305: borough in the United States
-Q515 = city
+- Q515: city
-Q15127012 = town in the United States
+- Q15127012: town in the United States
-P131 = located in the administrative territorial entity
+- P131: located in the administrative territorial entity
-Q99 = California
+- Q99: California

 ```sparql
 SELECT (COUNT(DISTINCT ?city) as ?count)